Robert Durst: Killing and dismemberment of Morris Black

-On October 9, 2001, Durst was arrested in Galveston shortly after body parts belonging to his elderly neighbor, Morris Black, were found floating in Galveston Bay.
-He was released on $250,000 bail, missed a court hearing on October 16, and a warrant was issued for his arrest on a charge of bail jumping.
-On November 30, Durst was caught inside a Wegmans supermarket in Bethlehem, Pennsylvania, after trying to shoplift Band-Aids, a newspaper, and a chicken salad sandwich, though he had $500 cash in his pocket.
-Among the items discovered in his rental car were $37,000 in cash, two guns, marijuana, Black's driver's license, and directions to Gilberte Najamy's home in Connecticut.
+On October 9, 2001, Durst was arrested in Galveston shortly after dismembered body parts belonging to his elderly neighbor, 71-year-old Morris Black, were found floating in Galveston Bay.
+He was released on $250,000 bail and missed a court hearing on October 16, and a warrant was issued for his arrest on a charge of bail jumping.

+On November 30, Durst was caught inside a Wegmans supermarket in Bethlehem, Pennsylvania, after trying to shoplift Band-Aids, a newspaper and a chicken salad sandwich, despite having $500 in cash in his pocket.
+Among the items discovered in his rental car were $37,000 in cash, two guns, marijuana, Black's driver's license and directions to Gilberte Najamy's home in Connecticut.
 Durst also used his time on the run to stalk his brother Douglas, visiting the driveway of his home in Katonah, New York, while armed.
 Durst employed defense attorney John Waldron while he was held on charges in Pennsylvania.
 He was eventually extradited to Texas for trial.